-In the syntax of Eiffel, the semicolon is theoretically a delimiter (between instructions, declarations, Index_terms clauses, Parent parts); but the syntax was so designed as to make the semicolon syntactically redundant, useful only to improve readability; so in most contexts it is optional.
+In the syntax of Eiffel, the semicolon is theoretically a delimiter (between instructions, declarations, Note_values clauses, Parent parts); but the syntax was so designed as to make the semicolon syntactically redundant, useful only to improve readability; so in most contexts it is optional.

 This tolerance is made possible by two syntactical properties: an empty construct is always legal; and the use of proper construct terminators (often end) ensures that no new component of a text may be mistaken for the continuation of the previous construct.
-For example in x := ya := b there is no syntactic ambiguity, even without a semicolon, since no construct may involve two adjacent identifiers such as y and b.
+For example in there is no syntactic ambiguity, even without a semicolon, since no construct may involve two adjacent identifiers.